mutual-of-enumclaw/mcp-context-forge/docs/docs/deployment/container.md

 ```

 !!! success "Fully Offline UI"
     With `MCPGATEWAY_UI_AIRGAPPED=true`, the Admin UI works completely offline with zero external dependencies.
-All CSS and JavaScript are served from local files bundled in the container.
+The main JavaScript bundle (HTMX + Alpine.js) is always local, and remaining vendor libraries (Tailwind CSS, CodeMirror, Chart.js, Font Awesome, etc.) are served from local files bundled in the container.

 ---